Ear infection - chronicDefinition:

 Middle ear infection - chronic; Otitis media - chronic; Chronic otitis media; Chronic ear infection

-A chronic ear infection occurs when fluid or an infection behind the eardrum does not go away.
-This may be caused by:
+A chronic ear infection may be caused by:

-Symptoms from a chronic, long-term infection in the ear may be less severe than a short-term infection.
-It may go unnoticed and untreated for a long time.
+Symptoms of a chronic ear infection may be less severe than symptoms of an acute infection.
+The problem may go unnoticed and untreated for a long time.

 Symptoms may include:

-- Mild ear pain or discomfort that feels like pressure in the ear
+- Ear pain or discomfort that is usually mild and feels like pressure in the ear

 - Pus-like drainage from the ear

-Symptoms may be constant or come and go.
-Symptoms may also occur in one or both ears.
+Symptoms may continue or come and go.
+They may occur in one or both ears.